CyberT33N/sinon.js-cheat-sheet/README.md

 # Events
 - The best approach is to simply outsource your callback of your event into a own method that you can easily export it and write unit tests for this method.
-  - Then you only write 1x unit tests which makes that the correct callback function is called.
+  - Then you only write 1x unit tests which makes sure that the correct callback function is called.

 <br><br>
 <br><br>

 ## Stub Service Event with Event Emitter
-- Another way is to stub the event in your service with an event emitter which you are emitting in your test.
+- Stub the event in your service with an event emitter which you are emitting in your test.
 This is how you can trigger your callback in this case `getNewPairsEventHandler()`
-  - `getNewPairsEventHandler()` in this case a class method which can be easily stubbed or spyed with sinon.
+  - `getNewPairsEventHandler()` in this case is a class method which can be easily stubbed or spyed with sinon if needed.

 service.ts:
 ```typescript